-- L. results of radiation surveys under part 4733.0265, including: - (1) the survey date; - (2) the manufacturer, model number, and serial number of the instruments used to measure radiation levels; - (3) a diagram or sketch of the areas surveyed; - (4) the measured dose rate in each area that complies with dose limits under parts 4733.0300 to 4733.0320; - (5) the calculated maximum level of radiation over a period of one year for each restricted area and unrestricted area; and - (6) the signature or electronic authorization of the individual who performed the survey; - M. equipment performance measurement records for acceptance and commissioning tests, full calibration, and spot checks, including :

-- (1) the measurement date; - (2) the manufacturer, model number, and serial number for equipment being tested; - (3) the manufacturer, model number, and serial number for instruments used to calibrate equipment; - (4) the numerical results and images, if necessary; - (5) corrective actions, if necessary; and
+- (2) the manufacturer, model number, and serial number of the instruments used to measure radiation levels; - (3) a diagram or sketch of the areas surveyed; - (4) the measured dose rate in each area that complies with dose limits under parts 4733.0300 to 4733.0320; - (5) the calculated maximum level of radiation over a period of one year for each restricted area and unrestricted area; and - (6) the signature or electronic authorization of the individual who performed the survey; - M. equipment performance measurement records for acceptance and commissioning tests, full calibration, and spot checks, including : - (1) the measurement date; - (2) the manufacturer, model number, and serial number for equipment being tested; - (3) the manufacturer, model number, and serial number for instruments used to calibrate equipment; - (4) the numerical results and images, if necessary; - (5) corrective actions, if necessary; and - (6) the signature or electronic authorization of the individual who performed the tests. - N. safety checks as required by this chapter;

-- (6) the signature or electronic authorization of the individual who performed the tests. - N. daily, weekly, and monthly equipment performance tests approved by the commissioner under part 4733.0108; - O. electronic brachytherapy Institutional Review Board (IRB) documents required under part 4733.0800, including: - (1) IRB approval date; - (2) IRB expiration dates; and - (3) approved research study application.
+O. electronic brachytherapy Institutional Review Board (IRB) documents required under part 4733.0800, including:

+- (1) IRB approval date;

+- (2) IRB expiration dates; and

+- (3) approved research study application.